vcz-fr/TheFollowUp/_posts/2018/01/2018-01-26-dark-site-finder.md

     url: "https://darksitefinder.com/maps/world.html"
     dead: false

-tweet: "This website helps you find places that best avoid light pollution to observe the stars"
+message: "This website helps you find places that best avoid light pollution to observe the stars"
 ---